 6. Purchasing Services will coordinate directly with the supplier to determine its ability to ship the goods overseas directly.
 If the supplier does not have the ability to comply with export regulations, Purchasing Services will coordinate with the University’s customs broker to determine whether the University may ship the goods outside the United States and identify any licenses that may be necessary.

-In accordance with United States Export Control laws, two departments (the University’s Office of Export Controls Services and the PantherExpress team, respectively) need to review the Export Controls Classification on the following types of goods and services if they are purchased by the following schools or departments: 1.
+In accordance with United States Export Control laws, two departments (the University’s Office of Trade Compliance and the PantherExpress team, respectively) need to review the Export Controls Classification on the following types of goods and services if they are purchased by the following schools or departments: 1.
 Natural Sciences Division of the Dietrich School of Arts and Sciences; 2. the Swanson School of Engineering; and 3. the School of Information Sciences.

 For schools and departments not listed above, obtaining an Export Controls Classification for goods having a single value greater than $10,000 will be optional.
-However, if the recipient of the items knows that the items will be exported out of the U.S. now or in the future, the Office of Export Controls Services continues to recommend that the classification of the item be obtained from the supplier.
+However, if the recipient of the items knows that the items will be exported out of the U.S. now or in the future, the Office of Trade Compliance continues to recommend that the classification of the item be obtained from the supplier.

-Note: University departments should follow the procedures implemented for shipment when an item is being sent by the University to a location outside of the U.S. For assistance, please contact the Office of Export Controls Services.
+Note: University departments should follow the procedures implemented for shipment when an item is being sent by the University to a location outside of the U.S. For assistance, please contact the Office of Trade Compliance.

 Export Controls Classification Submission